bulletmark/pkglog/README.md

   -g, --glob            given package name is glob pattern to match -r, --regex           given package name is regular expression to match

-Note you can set default starting arguments in ~/.config/pkglog-flags.conf.
+Note you can set default starting options in ~/.config/pkglog-flags.conf.
 ```

-## DEFAULT ARGUMENTS
+## DEFAULT OPTIONS

-You can add default arguments to a personal configuration file
+You can add default options to a personal configuration file
 `~/.config/pkglog-flags.conf`.
 If that file exists then each line of
-arguments in the file will be concatenated and automatically prepended
+options in the file will be concatenated and automatically prepended
-to your `pkglog` command line arguments.
+to your `pkglog` command line options.

-This allow you to set default preferred starting arguments to `pkglog`.
+This allow you to set default preferred starting options to `pkglog`.
-Type `pkglog -h` to see the arguments supported.
+Type `pkglog -h` to see the options supported.
 E.g. `echo "--days 7" >~/.config/pkglog-flags.conf` to make `pkglog`
 only display the last 7 days of updates by default.
 This is also useful
 to set your parser explicitly using `-p/--parser` (e.g. if the default